CSCfi/csc-user-guide/docs/apps/gromacs.md

 ## Usage

-Initialise recommended version of Gromacs on Puhti like this:
+Initialise recommended version of Gromacs on Puhti-rhel7 like this:

 ```bash
 module purge